Few technologies are more confusing than storage virtualization.

 What makes the most sense for your data center?
 It depends.
 While abstracting the storage software from the storage hardware may sound like nirvana, this approach supports many different moving pieces and could lead to confusion.
 If given the right storage platform you could see the possibility of consolidating to a single platform or even to a few storage platforms, then the storage hardware-based virtualization solutions may be the way to go.
 If a mixed storage platform of more than three or four vendors is forever in your future, then virtualization at the switch level may be a solution to consider for the data center.
 To net it out, virtualization at the storage hardware level seems to make the most sense in all but the very largest data centers.
 In those large data centers virtualization on the switch should be considered but still compared to storage hardware virtualization.

-About the author: George Crump has had 20 years of experience designing storage solutions for IT decision makers across the U.S. He has held executive positions at Palindrome, Legato Systems Inc. and SANZ.
+George Crump has had 20 years of experience designing storage solutions for IT decision makers across the U.S. He has held executive positions at Palindrome, Legato Systems Inc. and SANZ.
 He now heads up his own independent consultancy known as Storage Switzerland, which provides unbiased advice and strategy services to help storage professionals solve their storage management challenges.